Coronaviruses

 • Touching an object or surface with the virus on it, then touching your mouth, nose, or eyes

-There are steps you can take to help prevent infection and protect yourself and others from severe illness:
+There are steps you can take to help stop the spread and protect yourself and others from severe illness:

 • Wash your hands with soap and water for at least 20 seconds